chrizog/someipy/docs/rpi.rst

    INTERFACE_IP = "169.254.54.10"

 Before starting the application, make sure that your host PC joins the multicast group which is used for SOME/IP service discovery.
-In this example the service discovery IP address is 224.224.224.245.
+In this example, the service discovery IP address is 224.224.224.245.
 The network interface is *enp3s0* in this example.
 Use *ifconfig* to figure out the name of your ethernet network interface adapter.

 .. code-block:: bash

    sudo ip addr add 224.224.224.245 dev enp3s0 autojoin

-Afterwards start the application:
+Afterward, start the application:

 .. code-block:: bash